-- If a Neutral Alignment has been selected, then 0% Mobilization will automatically display. - If a country has a pro-Union or pro-Confederate leaning of less than 100%, then the country is considered neutral (though not neutrally aligned) and not yet at war with anyone. - If a Mobilized Status is selected, then 100% Mobilization will automatically display.
+- If a Neutral Alignment has been selected, then 0% Mobilization will automatically display. - If a country has a pro-Axis or pro-Allied leaning of less than 100%, then the country is considered neutral (though not neutrally aligned) and not yet at war with anyone. - If a Mobilized Status is selected, then 100% Mobilization will automatically display.

-Although a country's initial alignment in a campaign may be set as Union or Confederate with a positive Mobilization %, for Minors, diplomacy or game events could drop this value below 0%.
+Although a country's initial alignment in a campaign may be set as Axis or Allied with a positive Mobilization %, for Minors, diplomacy or game events could drop this value below 0%.
 Should this happen, the alignment switches with a positive value towards the other side, as countries never have a negative Mobilization Value.

 Surrendered or Annexed.
 Here you can set any activated Minor countries to have either status, defining the Occupier country for each in the box below.

 Surrendered means that the country's forces are removed from play and their territory is occupied by the Occupier.

 Annexed is a way to remove a pre-existing country and its armed forces from the map, with its territory transferred to its Occupier.
-This is useful as a quick way of editing a campaign like 1861 Blue and Gray into one that starts several years later, as states that exist on the map can be ticked as annexed.
+This is useful as a quick way of editing a campaign like 1941 Day of Infamy into one that starts several years later, as states like Danzig and Poland can be ticked as annexed.
 If you change your mind, then this can always be undone by simply unticking the Annexed box.

-Note: Changing a Major's status may also reset the Surrender or Annexation status of its dependents, as well as their Parent and/or Mobilization Status.
-The Union and Confederate parents of an annexed Minor do not have to be fully activated, but they cannot be Neutral.
+NOTE: Changing a Major's status may also reset the Surrender or Annexation status of its dependents, as well as their Parent and/or Mobilization Status.
+The Axis and Allied parents of an annexed Minor do not have to be fully activated, but they cannot be Neutral.
 Also, annexing a country may reset its Capitals or Industrial Centers lists.
 A warning message will prompt you to confirm prior to making a change.